-DALIT WOMEN - FACING MULTIPLE FORMS OF DISCRIMINATION
+DALIT WOMEN - FACING MULITPLE FORMS OF DISCRIMINATION

-Dalit women are placed at the absolute bottom of the social hierarchy as they face systemic and structural discrimination threefold: as Dalits, as poor, and as women.
-The caste system, estimated to affect 260 million people globally, declares Dalit women to be intrinsically impure and 'untouchable', which sanctions social exclusion and exploitation.
-The vast majority of Dalit women are poor; they are landless wage labourers; and lack access to basic resources.
-They are subjugated by patriarchal structures, both in the general community and within their own family.
+Discrimination based on work and descent affects globally around 260 million people - also known as Dalits, the 'untouchables' or 'outcastes'.
+In the countries of South Asia, being India, Nepal, Pakistan, Bangladesh and Sri Lanka, Dalit women are placed at the absolute bottom of the social hierarchy as they face systemic and structural discrimination threefold: as Dalits, as poor, and as women.
+The caste system declares Dalit women to be intrinsically impure, 'untouchable', which sanctions social exclusion and exploitation .
+In class terms, the vast majority of Dalit women are poor; many are landless wage labourers and lack access to resources.
+As women they are subjugated by patriarchal structures, both in the general community and within their own family.

 As a result of this Dalit women are subjected to inhumane living conditions and human rights violations; discrimination and violence systematically deny them opportunities, choices and freedoms in all spheres of life.
-This undermines not only their dignity and selfrespect, but also their rights to equality and development.
+This undermines not only their dignity and self-respect, but also their rights to equality and development.
 The nature of violence against Dalit women is accompanied by equally systemic patterns of impunity for the perpetrators.